Ocean Sound Catalogue

 The Inward Journey is a sequel to Third Eye and is the second movement of Two Journeys.
 This second journey is a very sustained, slow-moving, meditative and probing experience musically, as it is the actual journey (rather than a description) of leaving your world, the physical Earth plane and all things familiar.
-The journey is hypnotic and it might 'test' your patience, since some phrases don't resolve more immediately as we experience in our popular music culture (and much of Classical music).
-Nonetheless, there is an energy coming through which overrides the initial Patience Stage- waiting/trying to hear or feel something/settling our thoughts/letting go of where we are as we begin to transition, in order to move into 'being in the moment'.
+The journey is hypnotic and includes phrases that don't resolve immediately (as they do in most Western music).
+Nonetheless there is an energy coming through which overrides the initial 'letting go' of where we are, as we begin to transition toward moving into being in the moment..View Work

 Written for Eight Strings and a Whistle, Third Eye and the Inward Journey (Two Journeys) represent separate but connected journeys towards self-awakening, awareness, enlightenment and greater spirituality.

-Third Eye opens (begins, actually) with the flute playing a single, long high F# (one of the more mystical notes on the flute, to me).
-The opening rapid solo which flows quickly from that F# represents a brief ceremonial calling- a willingness to open and seek one’s inner truth to begin such an odyssey.
+Third Eye 'opens' with the flute playing a sustained F#.
+A rapid solo flows quickly from that F# and represents a brief ceremonial calling; a willingness to open and seek one’s inner truth to begin such an odyssey.

 The three instruments share similar energy- the viola and cello vibrating wood via bowed or plucked strings, the flute using life breath to vibrate a silver tube.